Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Destination attribute set for the selected connection.
 The attribute set is automatically selected.
 The field is read-only.
 An own attribute set is assigned to each selected connection.

 - [< BACK]
   Click this button to go back to the previous step.
-The *Select Connections and status* wizard window is displayed.
+The *Select connections and status* wizard window is displayed.

 - [CANCEL]
   Click this button to cancel adding multi-connection offers and close the *Select destination attribute sets* wizard window.